-The WECA Accelerator will provide a one-stop-shop advice service and brokerage for homeowners, as well as work to develop the supply chain of retrofit contractors.
-WECA's delivery targets to 2025 anticipate completion of 5000 surveys across the West of England (WoE) (with approx. 150 actual homes planned for retrofit in BANES by 2025).
-Whilst this initiative alone will make only limited impact on our 2030 targets, the Accelerator is intended to prime the market ahead of future government funding, allowing us to scale up quickly when central resources are switched on, or when other market interventions arise.
+The WECA Accelerator will provide a one-stop-shop advice service and brokerage for homeowners, as well as work to develop the supply chain of retrofit contractors.WECA's delivery targets to 2025 anticipate completion of 5000 surveys across WoE (with only approx. 150 actual homes planned for retrofit in BANES by 2025).
+Whilst this initiative alone will make only limited impact on our 2030 targets, the Accelerator is intended to prime the market ahead of future government funding (eg the £7bn announced at Autumn Statement for energy saving measures, details tbc), allowing us to scale up quickly when central resources are switched on.

 We have a new Energy Strategy and Projects Manager in posts and will be developing our strategic approach to retrofit across all tenures (owner occupiers (66%), social renters (14%) and private landlords (20%).
-This will focus on Accelerator promotion, support for community-based approaches, working with Planning and Conservation on a more streamlined approach for listed buildings and conservation areas, further to the recent development of the Retrofit Supplementary Planning Document; new Bath Green Homes project to showcase completed retrofit projects to other homeowners; and identification of financing mechanisms for owner-occupiers.
+This will focus on Accelerator promotion, support for community-based approaches, working with Planning and Conservation on a more streamlined approach for listed buildings and conservation areas, further to the recent development of the Retrofit SPD; new Bath Green Homes project to showcase completed retrofit projects to other home owners; and identification of financing mechanisms for owner-occupiers.

-Whilst we are at an early stage in work to decarbonise our own corporate and commercial estate, progress has been made, highlighted by the delivery of excellent retrofitting examples such as Grosvenor House (listed building) and Charlton House, both of which include solar roofs and with further work in progress now on retrofitting two more care homes and on new buildings at the new Keynsham Recycling Hub, Pixash Lane recycling centre and Two Rivers Primary School, both of which are being built to extremely high environmental standards.
+Whilst we are at an early stage in work to decarbonise our own corporate and commercial estate, progress has been made, highlighted by the delivery of excellent retrofitting examples such as Grosvenor House (listed building) and Charlton House, both of which include solar roofs and with further work in progress now at two more care homes and the new Pixash Lane recycling centre and Two Rivers Primary School, both of which is being built to extremely high environmental standards.
 For further details of these examples and more, see Annex 1 Climate Progress Report.
-The Council has appointed a new Head of Corporate Estate and a new Corporate Asset Management Strategy will be produced by autumn 2023, identifying both short and longer-term opportunities to decarbonise the corporate estate.
+The Council has recently appointed a new Head of Corporate Estate this year and a new Corporate Asset Management Strategy will be produced by autumn 2023, identifying both short and longer-term opportunities to decarbonise the corporate estate.
 A new Commercial Estate Strategy is also in development with the aim to increase energy efficiency in line with the Council's 2030 Net Zero target.

-3.4 Decarbonising Transport
+3.2 Decarbonising Transport